 If you’re responsible for your writing and maintaining your company’s blog, you probably realized pretty quickly after starting that it isn’t quite as easy as it sounds.
-Putting together a single post can require hours of researching, writing, and finding images, and after all of that effort, you may be left wondering if it’s actually worth the effort.
+Putting together a single post can require hours of researching, writing, and finding images, and after all of that effort, you may be left wondering if your website actually needs a blog.
 If you’re like many bloggers, you likely started because you heard that it would help your marketing efforts.

 Creating a blog would keep your site “fresh,” establish your business as a thought leader in your industry, and provide you with material to share to your social channels.
 But even if it’s accomplishing all of those things, does your blog really have an impact on revenue or sales?

 If the answer is no, it’s time to rethink the way you structure and use it.
 Although its primary function should still be to provide useful information to readers, it is entirely possible to use your company’s blog to generate leads at the same time.
-Here’s how: